sass/sass/doc-src/SASS_CHANGELOG.md

 [Tagged on GitHub](http://github.com/nex3/haml/commit/2.2.21).

-* Fix a few bugs in the git-revision-reporting in {Haml::Version#version}.
+* Fix a few bugs in the git-revision-reporting in {Sass::Version#version}.
   In particular, it will still work if `git gc` has been called recently, or if various files are missing.